Meena153/Heart_disease_prediction/README.md

 # Heart Disease Prediction using Machine Learning ❤️🩺

 ## 📌 Project Overview
 Heart disease (cardiovascular disease) is one of the leading causes of mortality worldwide.
-Early prediction of heart disease plays a critical role in improving treatment outcomes and prevention strategies.

-This project presents a **machine learning-based heart disease prediction system** using **supervised learning algorithms** to analyze patient health parameters and predict the likelihood of heart disease.
-The model is trained on medical data containing important indicators such as **age, blood pressure, cholesterol levels, heart rate**, and other clinical parameters.
+Early detection plays a crucial role in preventing severe complications and enabling timely treatment.This project implements a **machine learning-based heart disease prediction system** using supervised learning algorithms.
+The model analyzes patient medical parameters such as **age, blood pressure, cholesterol, heart rate**, etc., and predicts the **likelihood of heart disease**.The system was implemented as a **desktop-based machine learning application**, making it user-friendly and accessible.

 ---

-## 🎯 Problem Statement
+## 🎯 Objective
-Heart disease diagnosis is complex and requires accurate decision-making based on multiple medical parameters.
-Manual diagnosis is time-consuming and may lead to uncertainty or errors.

-This project aims to build a reliable and efficient **machine learning prediction system** that:
-- takes patient medical data as input
-- processes the input through trained ML models
+- Predict whether a patient is likely to have heart disease using medical parameters.
+- Compare multiple supervised ML classifiers and evaluate their performance.
-- generates a prediction score indicating the likelihood of heart disease
+- Identify the best performing model for effective heart disease prediction.

-The goal is to assist healthcare professionals in **data-driven clinical decision-making**.
+- Support healthcare professionals in early diagnosis through a data-driven tool.

 ---

+## ❓ Problem Statement
+Heart disease diagnosis is often a complex process, and symptoms can vary significantly among patients.
+Manual diagnosis may lead to incorrect assumptions and delayed treatment.
+To address this, the project builds a prediction system using ML models trained on clinical data to improve early detection accuracy.

+---

+## 📚 Literature Survey Summary
+Machine learning has been increasingly used in healthcare for analyzing and predicting medical conditions.
+Key insights from existing studies include:
+- **Supervised machine learning classification models** offer better diagnosis accuracy.
+- Research shows that **SVM and Random Forest** often produce strong predictive performance.
+- Heart disease datasets from clinical repositories like the **Kaggle Heart Disease dataset** are commonly used for predictive modeling.
+- Model evaluation metrics include **accuracy, precision, sensitivity, and specificity**.

+---

+## 🗂 Dataset Description
+The dataset contains clinical health indicators, including:

+### 📌 Attributes Used (14 Features)
+1. **Age** — Age in years
+2. **Sex** — (1 = male, 0 = female)
+3. **CP** — Chest pain type
+4. **Trestbps** — Resting blood pressure (mm Hg)
+5. **Chol** — Serum cholesterol (mg/dl)
+6. **Fbs** — Fasting blood sugar > 120 mg/dl (1=true, 0=false)
+7. **Restecg** — Resting electrocardiographic results
+8. **Thalach** — Maximum heart rate achieved
+9. **Exang** — Exercise induced angina (1=yes, 0=no)
+10. **Oldpeak** — ST depression induced by exercise
+11. **Slope** — Slope of peak exercise ST segment
+12. **CA** — Number of major vessels (0–3)
+13. **Thal** — 3=normal, 6=fixed defect, 7=reversible defect
+14. **Target** — 1 = heart disease, 0 = no heart disease

+📌 Original dataset: **303 records with 76 attributes**, reduced to **14 key features** for better performance and efficiency.

+---

-## 🧠 Machine Learning Models Used
+## 🧠 Machine Learning Algorithms Used
-The project uses multiple supervised classification algorithms and compares performance:
+This project uses 4 supervised learning algorithms:

 - ✅ Logistic Regression
 - ✅ Decision Tree